-It has been estimated that there are just over ten million residential swimming pools in the United States.
+There are an estimated ten million plus residential swimming pools in the United States.
 Of those, over one million are found in California.
 If you’ve ever seen Joseph Lee’s, “Big Atlas of LA Pools,” you’ll know that there are forty-three thousand of those pools in the Los Angeles Basin alone!

-With California’s multi-year long drought over, our state’s love for residential pools has re-exploded.
-If you’re one of the many locals interested in installing your own, brand new inground pool we don’t blame you!
-Turns out LA gets hot (surprise), and there’s nothing better for combatting that heat than a dip in your backyard pool.
-That said, there are important things to consider before you get a pool installed.
-If you’re considering installing a pool, here are eight questions you should learn the answers to:
+If you’re one of the many locals interested in beating the heat by installing an inground pool of your own, we don’t blame you!
+As LA continues to get hotter, there’s nothing better for combatting that heat than a dip in your backyard pool.
+That said, there are important things to consider before you get a pool installed, including the proper plumbing.
+If you’re considering installing a pool, here are eight questions to get your started.